Smoked Turkey

 We have increased our temperature to 350 degrees F on the smoker and smoked a larger bird that way and it was great, but there wasn’t as much smoke flavor.

-What flavor of wood chips for smoking turkey?
+What flavor of wood chips should I use when smoking turkey?

 We used cherry wood chips for smoking this turkey, but you can also use flavors such as apple, maple or even mesquite!
 Hickory is a stronger flavor but it is a classic and gives an even smoky flavor.